 How can I make the most of my peer tutoring session?

 It’s important to prepare for your tutoring sessions by attempting some sample problems and identifying particular concepts where you are having difficulty.
 One of the best ways to use tutoring sessions is to go over sample exams from previous years.
 You should discuss with your tutor the times and frequency of meetings, and agree on your goals for the sessions.
-If at any point you feel the tutoring is not productive, please make an appointment to meet with your dean or director of studies, who can assist you in finding a new tutor or other form of support.
+If at any point you feel the tutoring is not productive, please make an appointment to meet with your dean or assistant dean, who can assist you in finding a new tutor or other form of support.